dyxh/cs220/ms4/README.md

 - **character can attack with special abilities**
 We decided against implementing this for similar reasons as why we did not choose to implement climbing or swimming - the functionality and game logic would be extremely similar to the attack ability we already have implemented, but it would more assets for the ability animations.

+- **player death**
+When the player's health is depleted, the player enters a death state, in which the player is unable to perform any other actions in the game.
+The player must then access the pause menu and can select the option to start a new game, continue from the last save checkpoint, or exit the game.

 ##### Items
 - **power-up items**
 We've implemented a power-up item that boosts your attack power for a duration, and when it runs out, your attack power goes back to normal.